k-pendergrass/convertAIPtoDIP/README.md

 convertAIPtoDIP.bat logs the results of file deletion process to two sets of logs: [AIP-ID]_Deleted-Files.txt documents the files that the script successfully deleted from the AIP and [AIP-ID]_Deletion-Errors.txt logs any files that were not deleted.
 [AIP-ID]_Deleted-Files_RR-Only.txt and [AIP-ID]_Deletion-Errors_RR-Only.txt do the same, respectively, for deleting reading room delivery only files when providing remote access.
 The script names all files by replacing [AIP-ID] with your “AIPID” local variable.
 The script creates these files in the “documentation” directory.

+**NOTE:** Due to how the script checks for successful file deletion, in cases where a file path for deletion does not exist in the AIP (e.g., the path in the list contains a typo), the script will log the path in both the success and error logs (success because the file path does not exist in the AIP and error because the delete command prints an error when it cannot find the file).
+In all cases, the error log is the definitive log.

 ## Contributing to Development